rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

    Click the right button for the next flash card.

    > There are so many concepts in the framework becuase it incorporates concepts from others (Deming, Ishikawa, Agile, Scrum, XP, Lean, Kanban, etc.).

+   The Rally / CA Agile Central tool adds change management fields:

+0. Affected Customers
+0. Affects Doc
+0. Attachments
+0. Change Author
+0. Closed Date
+0. Creation Date
+0. In Progress Date
+0. Watches for specific work items

 ### v3